Rush Limbaugh and another hour of broadcast excellence.

 I'm a tough guy.

-They're gonna be scared of me.
+They're going to be scared of me.

-And Obama's so full of himself he didn't think Assad would cross the line.
+And Obama's so full of himself, he didn't think Assad would cross the line.

 He doesn't know how they look at him.